This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-• Use a digital scale to measure out the water and add it to a heat-resistant container.
+• Use a digital scale to measure the water, then pour it into a heat-resistant container that can handle sudden temperature changes.

-• Melt coconut oil, mango butter, and jojoba oil in a medium-size saucepan over medium heat.
+• Melt mango butter, cocoa butter, coconut oil and jojoba oil in a medium-size saucepan over medium heat.

 • Once the butter and oils are melted, remove from heat.